xebialabs/blueprints/azure/basic-aks/README.md

 ### Authenticate to Azure

-You must extract your Azure login credentials so the blueprint can create the cluster.
+> Note: This blueprint requires your Azure login credentials in order to create the cluster.

 ### Creating a functional user under your subscription

 We need to configure the Azure provider with the `subscription_id`, `client_id`, `client_secret` and `tenant_id`.
 If you do not have these details you can use the `az` command line tool to obtain them.

-Make sure you've download the [AZ CLI](https://docs.microsoft.com/en-us/cli/azure/) and you're [signed in](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest).
+> Note: Make sure you have the [AZ CLI](https://docs.microsoft.com/en-us/cli/azure/) and you're [signed in](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest).

+Once you are signed in, run the command below to see a list of accounts you can access:

 ```plain
 $ az account list